cloudfoundry/cli/plugin/plugin_examples/README.md

   - A struct `plugin.CliConnection` that contains methods for invoking cf CLI commands
   - A string array that contains the arguments passed from the `cf` process

-The `GetMetadata()` function informs the CLI of the name of a plugin, plugin version (optional), minimum Cli version required (optional), the commands it implements, and help text for each command that users can display with `cf help`.
+The `GetMetadata()` function informs the CLI of the name of a plugin, plugin version (optional), minimum CLI version required (optional), the commands it implements, and help text for each command that users can display with `cf help`.

+Plugin names with spaces must be enclosed in quotes when installed and uninstalled (e.g.: `cf install-plugin "my plugin"`).
+We recommend that plugin names not contain spaces to prevent the command shell from interpreting the name as multiple words.

   To initialize a plugin, call `plugin.Start(new(MyPluginStruct))` from within the `main()` method of your plugin.
 The `plugin.Start(...)` function requires a new reference to the struct that implements the defined interface.